nehal35/PWC-Power-BI-Virtual-Internship/README.md

 ## Task-3 Final results:
 https://www.novypro.com/project/diversityandinclusion-2 **click on link to view dashboard**
 ![divdas](https://user-images.githubusercontent.com/108068313/230880622-c0ca9228-ee0f-4655-92fa-c46fc3482786.gif)

+### Insight
+       HIRING
+       1.The hiring of female employee trended up resulting in 51.33% increase between 2011 and 2020 "Except of operational department all other are having majority of male and female ratio decreased significantly at top level management post 2.45% of employees are from age group between 20-29 and the age groups are dominated by males

+       Promotion
+       1.promotion for female employee increases from 8 in 2020 to 18 in 2021
+       2.Majority of women were promoted to senior officer position in 2020 and 2021 *The average performance rating of men and women are very close to each other The
+       3.Average performance rating of the employees has decreased from 2.57 in Fy19 to Fy20

+       Turnover
+       1.Men tend to turnover a bit than women do.
+       2.%Turnover by Women in 2020 is higher than men

 ##  Key Larnings
 1. Learnt about what real business data sets look like.